 What do you enjoy most about working at RTD?

 The team I work with!
-Not only is there a support system in place dedicated to helping you grow but working with so many amazing women is not typical in the male-dominated financial planning industry.
+Not only is there a support system in place dedicated to helping you grow, but to work with so many amazing women is not typical in the male dominated financial planning industry.

 What makes you good at what you do?

 Living in different states, I learned to adapt and be proactive in speaking up for myself and those around me.
 I may speak with the speed of a northeastern now, but there was a time that I had a slight southern drawl and from time to time you can still hear a little bit of the Midwest come out.
 People not only speak differently but learn differently as well and I use that knowledge to be creative and diverse in the communication and engagement we have with plan sponsors and participants.

 What’s the best piece of advice you’ve received?

 Advice that really hit home for me was if it’s not going to impact you five years from now, don’t stress about it!
 This reminds me to pick my head up out of the weeds sometimes and look at the big picture.
 To not focus on the small things we cannot control but look ahead to the future and what I can do today to advocate for myself and my clients.